respoke/docs/src/js-library/screen-sharing.md

 ##Creating the Chrome Screen Sharing Extension
 In order to use the screen sharing functionality in the Chrome browser, you are currently required to first install a Chrome Extension.
-We've created the extension already, but since Chrome extensions function on a domain basis, you will need to create (fork) a copy of the extension and set it up for the domain your application is going to be hosted on.
+We've already created the extension for you, but since Chrome extensions function on a domain basis, you will need to create (fork) a copy of the extension and set it up for the domain your application is going to be hosted on.

 The process is slightly different depending on whether you're working in your local (testing) environment, or hosting your application on a domain, but the first few steps are the same: